ArturMiguel/r-FreeGameFindings/README.md

 ## How does it work?

 The bot scrapes [r/FreeGameFindings](https://www.reddit.com/r/FreeGameFindings/) and collects all recent posts.
 After collecting the posts, the bot removes the invalid posts (not free games or already been sent) and sends the new posts to Discord.
-The `id` of the last post sent is stored locally in `./src/recent-post.json` for comparisons.
+The last post sent is saved in `./src/recent-post.json` for comparisons.

 ## Requirements
 - [Node.js](https://nodejs.org/en/)